-A3.10 Development should ensure a good level of daylight, sunlight and outlook, throughout the day and the year and minimise impact on surrounding properties and spaces.
+Development should ensure a good level of daylight, sunlight and outlook, throughout the day and the year and minimise impact on surrounding properties and spaces.

-- A3.11 The design of all development is required to maximise natural light into the room (subject to passive heating and cooling considerations).
-All dwellings should provide for direct sunlight to enter the main habitable rooms for a reasonable period of the day and living rooms, kitchens and dining rooms should preferably receive direct sunlight. - A3.12 Two storey development should not intrude into a 45 degree splay line drawn from the corner of an adjacent residential property.
+The design of all development is required to maximise natural light into the room (subject to passive heating and cooling considerations).
+All dwellings should provide for direct sunlight to enter the main habitable rooms for a reasonable period of the day- Living rooms, kitchens and dining rooms and open living or dining kitchen spaces should preferably receive direct sunlight.

+Two storey development should not intrude into a 45 degree splay line drawn from the corner of an adjacent residential property.
 This principle is dependent on the spacing and relative positions of the dwellings and consideration will also be given to the juxtaposition of properties, land levels and the position of windows and extensions on neighbouring properties.
 Figure A.1 provides illustrative examples.